ImBadAtPickinUsernames/hive-project/README.md

 **SPACEBAR** - jump

-Inspiration:

-![british-beehive](https://cloud.githubusercontent.com/assets/20909245/25156887/db549134-249d-11e7-9196-df14201c649d.jpg)
+**Inspired by:**

 George Cruikshank's British Bee Hive, originally sketched in 1840, here reprinted in 1867, depicts a vast range of Britain's professions within a strictly divided pyramid-based social hierarchy.
 In the 19th century the bee was a popular symbol of industry and co-operation.

+![british-beehive](https://cloud.githubusercontent.com/assets/20909245/25156887/db549134-249d-11e7-9196-df14201c649d.jpg)